lizbethrobledo/lizbethrobledo.github.io/README.md

       <h2>Language and Literature HL</h2>
       <h5>Brought you by Erica, Victoria, and William, June 23, 2023</h5>
       <div class="fakeimg" style="height:200px;">Image</div>
-      <p>Erica: </p>
+      <h4>Erica: </h4>
-            <h1>1.
+            <p>1.
 Lovely teacher and is very understanding.
-Make sure you keep in contact with them though because it makes them have a better understanding of when you really need help or can’t complete an assignment in time.</h1>
+Make sure you keep in contact with them though because it makes them have a better understanding of when you really need help or can’t complete an assignment in time.</p>
             <p>2.
 Grades aren’t everything in her class and she does her best to give lots of mini assignments to get you lots of easy grades.</p>
             <p>3.
 Doesn’t allow phones in class, and you can only do work or read once done with class work.</p>
             <p>4.
 You will most likely be busy the entire class and won't have much free time.
 Writing and reading is very prominent in this class so don’t be surprised.</p>